 The ship will head east toward South Georgia.
-You will cross the Antarctic Convergence which is a biological boundary of the Southern Ocean.
+You will cross the Antarctic Convergence which is a biological boundary of the Southern Ocean, the temperature cools considerably within the space of a few hours, and nutritious water rises to the surface of the sea due to colliding water columns.
+This phenomenon attracts a multitude of seabirds near the ship, including several species of albatross, shear waters, petrels, prions, and skuas.
 The expedition team will continue the educational program and you can learn about the history of South Georgia and the wildlife found on South Georgia.
-On deck you will be able to see several species of albatross, shearwaters, petrels, prions and skuas.

 South Georgia is renowned for the sub-antarctic wildlife viewing on a beautiful landscape.
 The islands are home to 100 million seabirds, including numerous species of albatross, penguins, prions, petrels, and terns.
 On beaches such as those at Salisbury Plain and St. Andrews Bay, over 100,000 elephant seals and three million fur seals jostle for space among penguins including king penguins and macaroni penguins.

 Sites you may visit include:

 Prion Island – This location is closed during the early part of the wandering albatross breeding season (November 20 – January 7).
 The previous summer’s wandering albatross chicks are almost ready to fledge, and adults are seeking out their old partners after a year and a half at sea.